 Websites have the luxury of being able to edit on the fly while simultaneously being designed for quick consumption.
 In other words, they aren’t built to last and almost never to profit.
 Books were, so that means you can learn a lot by reading them.

 I have a great free guide that teaches you how to write using Twitter.
 Download The Breakdown here.

 A lot of people think that they need to produce excellent writing from the start or they’re bad writers.
 To produce good writing in your first draft, you need to be in the process of editing while you write and that is not good for your creative process.

-Your first time writing anything simply needs to be expression.
-It doesn’t even need to be readable; you can go back and edit later.
+Your first time writing anything simply needs to be expressed.
+It doesn’t even need to be readable; you can go back and edit it later.

 “The first draft of anything is shit.”

 This is one the greatest writers of all time telling you that it’s ok to produce terrible writing on the first draft.

 Your only goal is the first draft is to get words on the page.
 If your sentence structure is terrible, you can change it later.
 If you constantly change point-of-view, you can correct it later.
 If you overuse the same word, you can come back and find synonyms later.